Kacperowsky14/Python_projects/README.md

 # Python_projects

-I have placed my python projects in this repository.
+While learning python, I got to know many different libraries and slightly less obvious solutions.
+I tried to include all this in projects in this repository.